josemunozc/ihts_2d/README.md

 - preheating step 1.
 70079 hourly time steps (8 years).
   Purpose: reach a stationary state in the domain based on given meteorological and boundary conditions.
+- preheating step 2.
+5804 hourly time steps (9 months)
+  Purpose: no difference in conditions with the previous period but it works to fill the gap until the next period with different conditions.
+- preheating step 3.
+2735 hourly time steps (about 3.7 months, from May 1st to Aug 23).
+  Purpose: this covers the period when the insulation layer and pipe system were put in place in early May 2005 until the system was actually activated by the end of August 2005.
+The soil thermal profile was impacted by the presence of the insulation layer as it wasn't allowed to gain heat at usual over the summer before the system was turned on.
+- preheating step 4.
+7964 time steps of 15 min (from 23/08/2005 to 14/11/2005).
+  Purpose: 1st charging period.
+The system is activated to collect thermal energy from the pavement and transfer it to the volume under the insulation layer.
+There are two ways to activate the system: automatic and forced.
+In the former method the system is activated automatically if a certain criteria is meet (the average temperature difference between the collector and storage pipes).
+For the latter, the system is forced to be active in certain ranges of time (i.e. between noon and 10pm everyday).
+- preheating step 5.
+9500 time steps of 15 min (from 15/11/2005 to 20/02/2006).
+  Purpose: 1st usage period.
+Thermal energy is transferred from the storage area to the collector pipes to warm up the pavement.
+System activation is similar to the description in preheating step 4.
+- preheating step 6.
+1559 hourly time steps (from 21/02/2006 to 28/04/2006).
+  Purpose: During this period the system was stopped for repairs.
+- preheating step 7.

 ## Visualizing results